 Masks: The airline's official guidance: "Be sure your face covering is on before you board the plane and wear it during your flight."
 There are reports the airline is not enforcing the use of masks during fights, but the airline claims passengers "may be denied boarding and future travel on American" if they refuse to wear one.
 "You can briefly take your face covering off to eat or drink, but you must put it back on when you’re done."
-American will not promise it can supply passengers with masks.
+American will not promise it can always supply passengers with masks.

 Supplies: Sanitizing wipes or gels and face masks will be provided to customers "as supplies and operational conditions allow."

 Delta Air Lines